VoyNaLunu/useWebStorage/README.md

 ### Basic

 For the most basic use you only have to provide the `key`.
 Optional second argument can be provided with following properties:
-- `defaultValue` - if storage is missing the `key` it will be created with this value, optional
+- `defaultValue` - if storage is missing the `key` it will be created with this value, optional;
-- `storageArea` - you can specify which web storage you want to use to store the key, by default `localStorage` is used, available storage areas: `localStorage`, `sessionStorage`
+- `storageArea` - you can specify which web storage you want to use to store the key, by default `localStorage` is used, available storage areas: `localStorage`, `sessionStorage`.

 ```jsx